encoredev/encore/docs/tutorials/rest-api.md

 ---
+seotitle: How to build a REST API
+seodesc: Learn how to build and ship a REST API in just a few minutes, using Go and Encore.
+Get your backend running in the cloud in minutes!
 title: Building a REST API
+subtitle: Learn how to build a URL shortener with a REST API and SQL database
 ---

 In this tutorial you will create a REST API for a URL Shortener service.
 In a few short minutes, you'll learn how to: